alyaskaaa/AbzalIgissin/README.md

 The following data was used for analysis: agent, company, hotels, age, days in waiting list and others.

 The main library used for analysis is Pandas.

+The figure is not visible for the Research Question 2 since I used plotly